 With more than 30.7 million small businesses competing in the United States, investing in Google My Business search engine optimization (SEO) is integral in establishing your industry authority and driving customer engagement.

-Move your prospects and leads down the sales funnel with Google My Business optimization.
+Move your prospects and leads down the sales funnel with Google Business Profile or Google My Business optimization.
 In this post, we discuss why GMB SEO is essential and how to optimize Google My Business.
 Read on and discover more about how Google My Business SEO can improve your local search visibility and increase your sales.

 How Important is Google My Business Optimization?